andrewrmiller/reimas/README.md

 To build the Picstrata service containers, use the `picstrata` script under `/scripts`.

-`picstrata build` will build both of the Picstrata containers (API and Workers).
+- `picstrata build` will build both of the Picstrata containers (API and Workers).
-`picstrata start` will run the containers on the local host.
+- `picstrata start` will run all Picstrata containers on the local host.
-`picstrata stop` will stop the running containers.
+- `picstrata stop` will stop the running containers.

 It is also possible to run each service outside of a container for easier testing and development.
-For example, if you want to run the API service outside of a container, follow these commands:
+For example, if you want to run the API service locally (i.e. not in a container), use these commands:

 ```
 cd pkg/api